The Doctor: Name

 Despite the common belief amongst some areas of the fanbase that the Doctor should never be referred to by the name of the series, "Doctor Who" is actually fairly often used as the character's name, most frequently in the spin-off material of the 1960s and 1970s, but occasionally also in the TV series itself.
-For example, in The Gunfighters the Doctor assumes the name of Doctor Caligari and subsequently responds to the question "Doctor who?" with "yes, quite right".
+For example, in The Gunfighters the Doctor assumes the name of Doctor Caligari and subsequently responds to the question "Doctor who?" with "yes, quite right."
 In the serial The War Machines, the computer WOTAN commands that "Doctor Who is required", and his human agents also use the name.
 The Third Doctor's car, dubbed "Bessie", carried the plate WHO 1, the only ongoing reference to the "Doctor Who" enigma in the original programme.
-The Third Doctor later drove an outlandish vehicle called the "Whomobile" in publicity materials, but it is never referred to as such in the programme, being simply known as "the Doctor's car" or "my car", as the Doctor puts it.
+The Third Doctor later drove an outlandish vehicle called the "Whomobile" in publicity materials, but it is never referred to as such in the programme, being simply known as "the Doctor's car" (or "my car", as the Doctor puts it).
 The name "Doctor Who" is used in the title of the serial Doctor Who and the Silurians, but this was a captioning error rather than an in-story mention.
 The only other time this occurs is in the title of episode five of The Chase, which is titled "The Death of Doctor Who".
-In "World Enough and Time" (2017), the Doctor's old friend and archenemy the Master (as Missy) insists that the Doctor's real name is in fact Doctor Who, and that he chose it himself, though he tries to reassure his companion that she is joking, although later in the episode self-identifies by that name.
+In "World Enough and Time" (2017), the Doctor's old friend and archenemy the Master (as Missy) insists that the Doctor's real name is in fact Doctor Who and that he chose it himself; the Doctor tries to reassure his companion that Missy is joking, although later in the episode he self-identifies by that name.

-In "Twice Upon a Time", before regeneration the Twelfth Doctor states that no one would ever understand his name except for children saying 'if their hearts are in the right place and the stars are too, children can hear your name.'
-Peter Capaldi offered his own theory regarding the Doctor's real name, commenting "I don't think human beings could even really say his name.
+In "Twice Upon a Time", before regeneration, the Twelfth Doctor states that no one would ever understand his name except for children, saying: "If their hearts are in the right place and the stars are too, children can hear your name."
+Peter Capaldi offered his own theory regarding the Doctor's real name, commenting: "I don't think human beings could even really say his name.
 But I think we might be able to hear it, at a certain frequency.
 If the stars are in the right place, and your heart's in the right place, you'll hear it."

 On occasion, the Doctor uses other aliases, such as "John Smith".
 In the Fourth Doctor serial The Armageddon Factor, the Doctor runs into a former classmate of his named Drax.
-Drax calls the Doctor Theta Sigma or "Thete" for short, an alias which is clarified as the Doctor's nickname at the Prydon Academy on Gallifrey in The Happiness Patrol and referred to again in the 2010 episode "The Pandorica Opens".
+Drax calls the Doctor "Theta Sigma", or "Thete" for short, an alias which is clarified as being the Doctor's nickname at the Prydon Academy on Gallifrey in The Happiness Patrol and is mentioned again in the 2010 episode "The Pandorica Opens".
 In the 2015 episode "The Zygon Inversion", The Doctor tells Osgood that his first name is "Basil".